c-spencer/commandant/README.md

 - More examples, particularly an interactive one.
 - More documentation.
-- Asynchronous Commands (based on promises)
+- Consistent/helpful behaviour for asynchronous errors.
 - Action stack synchronisation.

 ## License